WeilonYing/GameDevCore/README.md

 If Unreal Engine 4 opens it without any issue, then you have successfully cloned this repository.
 Good job!
 Let's move onto the next section.

+If you're interested in learning Git for the command line, check out this website: https://try.github.io/

 ## Level Design Basics
 When you first open this level, your screen should look something like this: https://imgur.com/a/3w6T1.
 If you're unfamiliar with the user interface of Unreal Engine 4, please watch this video tutorial here: https://docs.unrealengine.com/latest/INT/Videos/PLZlv_N0_O1gasd4IcOe9Cx9wHoBB7rxFl/w4XlBKeE46E/index.html.